 1. You might think we don’t care, but we always do

 Nurses do a lot of things, and they may be rushing about the ward or flustered.
-Because nurses care about their patients, the first thing to slip is awareness of how nurses appear to others.
-Nurses have other, more important, things to think about – like keeping people alive!
+Because they care about their patients, the first thing to slip is awareness of how nurses appear to others.
+They have other, more important, things to think about – like keeping people alive!

 2. That said, we don’t want you here